Accent (sociolinguistics): Non-native accents

 Accents of non-native speakers may be the result of the speaker's native language.
 Each language contains distinct sets of sounds.
-At around 12 months of age, human infants will pick out which sounds they need to learn their language.
-As they get older it becomes increasingly harder to learn these "forgotten" sounds.
-A prime example of this can be seen between German and English—the "w" and "th" sounds, like in the English words "wish" and "this" respectively, do not exist in German—the closest sounds are "v" and "z".
+At around 12 months, human infants will pick out which sounds they need to learn their language.
+As they get older, it becomes increasingly harder to learn these "forgotten" sounds.
+A prime example of this can be seen between German and English: the "w" and "th" sounds, like in the English words "wish" and "this" respectively, do not exist in German (the closest sounds are "v" and "z").
 As a result, many English-speaking Germans pronounce "wish" as "vish" and "this" as "zis".
 A similar disjunction occurs in German-speaking native English speakers, who may find it difficult to pronounce the vowels in German words such as "schön" (beautiful) and "müde" (tired).

 An important factor in predicting the degree to which the accent will be noticeable (or strong) is the age at which the non-native language was learned.
 The critical period theory states that if learning takes place after the critical period (usually considered around puberty) for acquiring native-like pronunciation, an individual is unlikely to acquire a native-like accent.
 This theory, however, is quite controversial among researchers.
-Although many subscribe to some form of the critical period, they either place it earlier than puberty or consider it more of a critical "window," which may vary from one individual to another and depend on factors other than age, such as length of residence, similarity of the non-native language to the native language, and the frequency with which both languages are used.
+Although many subscribe to some form of the critical period, they either place it earlier than puberty or consider it more of a critical window, which may vary from one individual to another and depend on factors other than age, such as length of residence, similarity of the non-native language to the native language, and the frequency with which both languages are used.

 Nevertheless, children as young as 6 at the time of moving to another country often speak with a noticeable non-native accent as adults.
 There are also rare instances of individuals who are able to pass for native speakers even if they learned their non-native language in early adulthood.
-However, neurological constraints associated with brain development appear to limit most non-native speakers’ ability to sound native-like.
+However, neurological constraints associated with brain development appear to limit most non-native speakers' ability to sound native-like.
 Most researchers agree that for most adults, acquiring a native-like accent in a non-native language is near impossible.

 Social factors

 When a group defines a standard pronunciation, speakers who deviate from it are often said to "speak with an accent".
 However, everyone speaks with an accent.
 People from the United States would "speak English with an accent" from the point of view of an Australian, and vice versa.
 Accents such as Received Pronunciation or General American English may sometimes be erroneously designated in their countries of origin as "accentless" to indicate that they offer no obvious clue to the speaker's regional or social background.

+Accents are an important dimension of social identity, both individual and communal, due to their ability to identify group or community belonging.
+One's accent can showcase their class, religion or sexual orientation.